jweaver72/EGZUMMER-WIKI/Flashing-the-firmware.md

 Just goto the page with official released [egzumer firmware releases](https://github.com/egzumer/uv-k5-firmware-custom/releases).

-* Use a Baofeng/Kenwood-like USB-2-Serial-cable with CH340-chip inside and connect it to your computer.
+* Use a Baofeng/Kenwood-like USB-2-Serial-cable and connect it to your computer.

 * Press the programming cable _firmly_ into the radio